 D. Lance Marsh is pleased to be in his eighth year at TheatreOCU, where he serves as Artistic Director and Head of Performance, as well as an Associate Professor in the School of Theatre.
 He directed Cosi, which was a Region VI Finalist production in the Kennedy center American College Theatre Festival, and was nominated (one of only 17 shows in the country) to go to the Kennedy Center.
 For the company, he has also directed Man and Superman, Twelfth Night, The Importance of Being Earnest, Three Sisters, Dancing at Lughnasa (Stage II) and A Midsummer Night’s Dream (Stage II).
 This year he will direct Othello (Stage II) and The House of Atreus, a massive four-play Greek tragic saga, for which Professor Marsh also did the adaptation.
 The Company will also be producing his adaptation of Charles Dickens' "A Christmas Carol" this season, for the fourth straight year.
 Lance also serves as the Associate Artistic Director for Oklahoma Shakespeare in the Park (where he directed Misalliance and acted in Hamlet in 2009 and directed A Comedy of Errors in 2010).
 Before coming to OCU, Lance taught at the Professional Actor Training Program at the University of Arizona, as well as at the University of Wisconsin-Madison, and at the University of Wisconsin-Baraboo/Sauk County.
 He holds a BFA in Theatre (Acting) from Stephens College and an MFA in Acting from UW-Madison.
 Before becoming a teacher, Lance spent over fifteen years as a professional actor, primarily performing in classical plays.
 He has appeared at the Berkeley Repertory Theatre, the Western Stage, the California Shakespeare Festival, the Okoboji Summer Theatre, Next Act Theatre, First Stage Children's Theatre, the Milwaukee Chamber Theatre, the Wisconsin Shakespeare Festival, the Milwaukee Shakespeare Company, the Texas Shakespeare Festival, the Arizona Repertory Theatre and was a company member for 5 years at American Players Theatre.
 A proud member of Actors Equity, he recently he has performed at the Oklahoma City Rep in productions of Our Town, Hay Fever and Moonlight and Magnolias.
 His latest project is playing Bill Fordham in City Rep's upcoming production of August: Osage County.
 He has directed professionally in California, Missouri, Iowa, Arizona and Wisconsin and directed The Glass Menagerie for City Rep a few years ago.
 He is the giddily excited father of Lily, who just entered kindergarten and teaches him every day how to keep his inner child alive.

-Assistant Professor of Voice and Acting
+Associate Professor of Voice and Acting

 Ben Corbett is a Designated Linklater Voice Teacher (Shakespeare & Company, August 2012) whose classes at the School of Theatre include Vocal Production for the Actor I & II, Acting III, and Freshman Actor Workshop.
 He has also taught Accents and Dialects using the Phonetic Pillows and Audition Techniques.
 His directing credits at OCU include The Laramie Project, Love's Labour's Lost, and Angels in America: Millenium Approaches.
 He also played Chebutykin in OCU's production of Three Sisters.
 His professional vocal coaching credits include Shakespeare Dallas, Nashville Shakespeare Festival, Oklahoma Shakespeare in the Park, Barter Theatre, Burning Coal Theatre Co., Bare Theatre, and Shakespeare Santa Cruz.
 Ben's professional acting credits include two and a half years as a resident actor at Barter Theatre, with additional roles at the William Inge Theatre Festival, City Rep, Blowing Rock Stage Co., Burning Coal Theatre Co., Light Opera Oklahoma, Shakespeare & Co., North Carolina Shakespeare Festival, Three Rivers Shakespeare Festival, and Shakespeare Festival of Dallas.
 He is also a proud member of Actor's Equity, and an Associate Editor for Oklahoma for the International Dialects of English Archive.
 His research interests focus on the free, natural voice, male voice and men's awareness of and relationship to their voices.